 To convert multiple documents into PDFs:

-- From the mass operations bar on the document list, choose whether to print Checked items or All items in the current returned set.
+- From the mass operations bar on the document list, select either Checked items or All items in the current returned set.

 - Select PDF in the mass operations drop-down menu.
 The PDF options window displays.